marcglasberg/fast_immutable_collections/README.md

 1. [Dart's Immutable Collections' Feature Specification][dart_immutable_feature_spec]

     - Dart apparently already has plans of incorporating immutable objects.
-The question is how long they will it take for this to happen?
+The question is how long will they take to make it happen?

 [benchmark_harness]: https://pub.dev/packages/benchmark_harness